mtmcphail/kickstarter-analysis/README.md

 **<span style="color:green"> Chart 3: "Plays" Campaign Outcomes Based on Duration (Days) </span>**
 ![Duration Chart](./Resources/Chart_Duration.png)

 Based on this quick analysis, while it appears that the **30 day** bin is the most popular (highest total campaigns), the **less than 30** day bin has highest number of successful campaigns and the highest success rate (76%).
+Furthermore, at this level of analysis, the relationship appears to be negatively correlated: the longer the campaign, the lower the success rate.

 Louise's FEVER campaign was 28 days and this quick analysis confirms she picked an effective campaign duration.